rm511130/Tanzu-Workshop-TKGI/README.md

 ```
 - When logged-in with the scope of a TKGI Administrator, you can see and manage all K8s Clusters created via the TKGI Control Plane.
 Please make sure not to delete or resize any clusters.

-- We have a `shared-cluster` that has not been used in any labs.
+- We have a `shared-cluster` that has not yet been used in any labs.
 Execute the following command to learn more about this `shared-cluster`:

 ```
-pks get-credentials shared-cluster
+printf 'password\n' | pks get-credentials shared-cluster
 ```
 - If asked for a password, use `password`.
 Please continue with the following commands: